natashaU/weather_app/README.md

 ### Part Three

 - This part is easy.
-Read the article [What Screens Want](https://www.frankchimero.com/writing/what-screens-want/).
+Read the article [The Web's Grain](https://www.frankchimero.com/writing/the-webs-grain/).
 This is pre-reading for Responsive Design later this week, but we'd like you to have a couple days to digest it.
-(It's an older article -- written around the time iOS switched to the flat design aesthetic in 2013 -- but still _extremely_ relevant.)
+(If you really like that article, [this one](https://www.frankchimero.com/writing/what-screens-want/) is also very amazing.)

 ## 🚀 Your homework submission should include: